Vxxtx/QtChess/README.md

 # QtChess
- Multiplayer chess game made in Qt
+ Multiplayer chess game made in C++ with Qt and winsock2 TCP networking

+ WORK IN PROGRESS